 Skip Martin was an excellent lead alto saxophone player during the swing era, who also wrote fine arrangements.
 He played and wrote for Charlie Barnet and Benny Goodman, submitted arrangements to Count Basie, and played lead alto for (but did not write) for Glenn Miller.
 After the swing era, he migrated to Hollywood, where he worked in films (the musical sequence in “Royal Wedding” where Fred Astaire dances on the walls and ceiling is his), and with many vocalists, including Bing Crosby.

 Skip Martin’s arrangement of “I’ve Got My Love to Keep Me Warm,” is a superb exposition of how to blend melody and rhythm.
 The tempo, in that insinuating zone Louis Armstrong used to call “half-fast,” is perfect for swing.
-Martin’s deft use of the four sections of the band, trumpets, trombones, saxophones and rhythm, both discretely and at various times together, playing the melody, the harmony and clever counter-melodies, and the Brown band’s impeccable perfomance, results in one of the greatest recordings of the swing era.
-The solos are by tenor saxist Ted Nash, pianist Jeff Clarkson, and trumpeter Jimmy Zito.
-(Skip Martin at right in 1940 with Charlie Barnet’s band.)
+Martin’s deft use of the four sections of the band, trumpets, trombones, saxophones and rhythm, both discretely and at various times together, playing the melody, the harmony and clever counter-melodies, and the Brown band’s impeccable, swinging perfomance results in one of the greatest recordings of the swing era.
+The solos are by tenor saxophonist Ted Nash, pianist Jeff Clarkson, and trumpeter Jimmy Zito.
+(Skip Martin at right in the early 1950s.)

 Ted Nash was one of the young lions of the tenor sax of the 1940s who possessed unlimited technique, including the ability to play in the tenor’s upper register, indeed “off the horn,” jazz terminology for playing notes that are beyond the instrument’s normal range.
 He went on from the Brown band to have a long and successful career as a studio musician in Hollywood, and retired to Carmel, California, where he was neighbors with another former Brown band member, vocalist Doris Day.
 Ted’s younger brother, the trombone virtuoso Dick Nash, also had a great career as a Hollywood session player.
 He is the father of Ted Nash, the wonderful jazz tenor saxophonist who is one of the top musicians in New York today.
 (Ted Nash-L and Dick Nash are shown at left.)